Nnadozieomeonu/adidas-technical-code-challange/README.md

 This was used in the subscription service to send RestTemplate request to the email service to dispatch email.

 [H2 DB](http://start.spring.io).

 The subscription service used the H2 database as an in memory database

 [JUnit](http://start.spring.io).

-Used to write unit test for the public, subscribtion and email service
+Used to write unit test for the public, subscription and email service

 [Hibernate](http://start.spring.io).

 This was the ORM Used.

 [Public Service](http://start.spring.io).

-This was a non authenticated service that recievces request from the client and sends to the secured services via event bus (rabbitmq)
+This was a non-authenticated service that receives request from the client and sends to the secured services via event bus (rabbitmq)

 [Subscription Service](http://start.spring.io).

 This is the main service that handles business logic and database persistence

 [Email Service](http://start.spring.io).

 This service is responsible for sending email to the customer

 [Docker](http://docker.com).

 Containerization Application

 [GIT](http://git.com).

 Source code repository

 [InteliJ](http://jetbrains.com).

 Code editor

-**Other artifacts would have implemented if time permits** [ELK](http://start.spring.io).
+**Other artifacts would have implemented if time permits**

+[ELK](http://start.spring.io).

 *Elastic Search*
 *Logstash*
 *Kibana*

 To implement Distributed logging.

 [Cloud Configuration server with GIT](http://start.spring.io).

 [Hystrix Dashboard](http://start.spring.io).